Tocea/gradle-cpp-plugin/README.md

 > gradle build
 ```

-An exemple of console output.
+An example of console output.

 ```
 extern:externlib:clean